SYAN83/proxycrawl/README.md

 `proxycrawl` supports `GET`, `PUT`, and `POST` methods.

-`proxycrawl` uses `requests.Session` objects in the backend to make API calls so you can pass the same parameters as you usually do when you use `requests` to those methods.
-It returns `requests.Response` objects.
+`proxycrawl` uses `requests.Session` objects in the backend to make API calls and returns `requests.Response` objects.
+You can pass the same parameters to those methods as you usually do with `requests`.

 Here's a simple use case:

 ```python
 from proxycrawl import ProxyCrawlAPI